-Eligibility in General - Any regular member Club or Association of the American Power Boat Association may conduct an offshore race under these rules.
-APBA recognizes Race World Offshore (RWO), Offshore Powerboat Association (OPA) and Powerboat P1 USA / Powerboat P1 Management Ltd. (P1) as the only event management clubs permitted to conduct offshore racing events under these rules.
-Ocean Cup is represented on the ORC by Powerboat P1, and may apply for Long Distance Point to Point event sanctions only.
-Should Ocean Cup seak to sanction any other (National or Regional) Offshore Race events it must be done with the approval of and conducted by Powerboat P1.
+Eligibility in General - APBA recognizes Race World Offshore (RWO), Offshore Powerboat Association (OPA) and Powerboat P1 USA / Powerboat P1 Management Ltd. (P1) as the only event management clubs permitted to conduct offshore racing events under these rules.
+Ocean Cup is represented on the ORC by Powerboat P1 and may apply for Long Distance Point to Point event sanctions only.
+Should Ocean Cup seek to sanction any other (National or Regional) Offshore Race events it must be done with the approval of and conducted by Powerboat P1.